vikranth2711/Keploy_API_Fellowship/README.md

 # Bookstore API Server and Frontend

 This project consists of a Node.js API server built with Express and MongoDB for managing a bookstore's inventory and a React frontend for a user-friendly interface to interact with the API.
+This README includes details on the API, tech stack, setup, testing, and test coverage.

 ## Project Overview

 - **Backend**: Node.js with Express, connected to MongoDB for CRUD operations on book data.
 - **Frontend**: React single-page application styled with Tailwind CSS, using Axios for API requests.
 - **Features**: View, add, edit, and delete books via both API and frontend interface.
+- **Testing**: Comprehensive test suite with unit, integration, and API tests using Jest and Supertest.

 ## API Endpoints